lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 While upgrading SAL usually coincides with an upgrade to the XML, it does not have to be the case.
 An upgrade for SAL may use the previous cycle's XML version in order to limit the potential for surprises.
-The primary developers (Valerie Becker, Igor Suarez-Sola) for SAL is responsible for ensuring the necessary work is completed and the new version is ready.
+The primary developers (Valerie Becker, Igor Suarez-Sola) for SAL are responsible for ensuring the necessary work is completed and the new version is ready.

 Upgrading Kafka